rocketjumpzone/rocketjump.zone/source/blog/2021-02-09-how-to-start-playing-xonotic-ranked.html.markdown

 ## 1 - Download Ch1mpnotic

-Ch1mpnotic is a competitive edition of Xonotic created by Rocket Jump Zone.
+Ch1mpnotic is a competitive Xonotic edition created by Rocket Jump Zone.
 It supports everything you need to participate in our tournaments or ranked matches.
 [rocketjump.zone/ch1mpnotic](https://rocketjump.zone/ch1mpnotic)